lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Charles Peggy

+> La perversion de la cité commence par la fraude des mots.
+>
+> Platon

+> If you can't explain it simply, then you don't understand it well enough.
+>
+> Albert Einstein

+> Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
+>
+> Albert Einstein

+> If we knew what it was we were doing, it would not be called research, would it?
+>
+> Albert Einstein

+> Any fool can know.
+The point is to understand.
+>
+> Albert Einstein

+> L'ennui par la conversation et la bêtise par l'intellect sont quelque chose que je n'ai jamais pu supporter.
+>
+> Romain Gary

+> Common sense is what tells us the earth is flat.
+>
+> Albert Einstein

+> In theory, theory and practice are the same.
+In practice, they are not.
+>
+> Albert Einstein

+> Insanity is doing the same thing over and over again and expecting different results.
+>
+> Rita Mae Brown

+> How much of what you know is shaped by mistaken reactions to past mistakes?
+>
+> Peter Thiel

+> On connaît contre une connaissance antérieure, en détruisant les connaissances mal faites, en surmontant ce qui, dans l’esprit même, fait obstacle.
+>
+> Gaston Bachelard

 ## Conflits

 > The single biggest problem with communication is the illusion that it has taken place.